Faithlife/styled-ui/packages/color-picker/README.md

 `(Red|Green|Etc.)Slider`: These sliders allow controlling an individual color channel.
 The background of the slider contains a gradient that displays how the color will change when the slider value changes.

-`SvPicker`: This is a box slider which controls VSaturation on the x-axis and Value on the y-axis.
+`SvPicker`: This is a box slider which controls Saturation on the x-axis and Value on the y-axis.
 This is probably the most user-friendly picker (combined with a HueSlider and optionally an AlphaSlider), as it makes it very easy to see what color you want and pick it.